 What is Bell’s palsy?

 Bell’s palsy causes temporary paralysis, or palsy, of facial muscles.
-It occurs when something (perhaps a viral infections) causes inflammation and swelling of the seventh cranial nerve (the facial nerve that controls facial muscles).
+It occurs when a condition, such as a viral infection, causes inflammation and swelling of the seventh cranial nerve (the nerve that controls facial muscles).

 How common is Bell’s palsy?